Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 L'Adresse, a boutique hotel in the heart of Tours, is an ideal base from which to explore the châteaux − Tours is an easy city to drive out of and I found it perfect, spending days in the châteaux and evenings in the city.

 Anytime but summer, although the dead of winter is cold in this region.
 I remember freezing at Chambord in February, but that also made it more realistic because this is how historical contemporaries would have experienced things.
-Ideally, though, you'll come in spring, when the gardens are blooming, or in autumn when the crowds have thinned.
+Ideally, though, you'll come in spring, when the gardens are blooming: France in June is magnificent, as it is in May.
+In autumn, too, the colors are intriguing and the crowds have thinned.

 This route, rich in World War II history, stretches from the fishing city of Dieppe, through the villages along the coast, all the way to Etretat, the gorgeous but highly popular white cliff location, with gorgeous views from almost any angle.
 This coastal strip is one of Europe's Natura 2000 sites, and a stop anywhere along the way will reward you with a perfect sunset.